 required Technical Knowledge

-- Linux Essentials: Familiarity with the Linux operating system is helpful.
+- Linux Essentials: Familiarity with the Linux operating system is helpful (file system, processes and services, user permissions, logging)

-- Command Line: Basic ability to navigate the command line is necessary for configuration.
+- Command Line: command line is necessary for configuration and troubleshooting

 - Backup/Restore (backup)